Measuring Principles

 Figure 9.
 Simulated signal responses Vi as caused by emf-Rbe interactions in accordance to Ohm’s law relationships

-9. Electrical current
+10. Electrical current

 So far only voltages and resistances have been considered in the primary circuit.
 However, the electrical current through plant and insect plays an important role as well.
-A lower input resistance Ri - the only resistance in the primary circuit that can be controlled by the user - means a higher electrical current through plant and insect (equation [ 2 ]).
-When a lower input resistance Ri is choosen in an attempt to increase the R‑component sensitivity (ΔVi/V) in large insects with low Rbe, for example, the current will increase.
-In insect- and plant-physiology measurement methods the electrical current should dercreased as much as possible (Neher, 1974).
-Organisms are affected more by electrical current than by voltage as such (think of birds that have no problem landing on high-voltage wires).
-Insects with resistances of 106‑109Ω facilitate a current increase when selecting a decreased Ri value (Fig. 13).
-The smaller the insect and input resistance (Rbe and Ri) the steeper the curves.
-Using an Ri of 106Ω (1MΩ) and an insect with the same 1MΩ resistance (Rbe) the current will be 500 times larger than when an Ri of 1GΩ is used.
-Though the real impact of such a theoretical current increase is difficult to predict.
-Gustatory sense-nerve cells in the pharyngeal cavities will potentially be vulnerable when exposed to this current.
-Especially, when the cibarial valve is closed the taste cells in the sensilla pores will conduct the major part of the electrical current, possibly affecting taste perception.
-Intracellular plant cell punctures may affect ion fluxes (ion channels) through the plasmalemma and electrical signal transmission in plants.
-Although the current values are still in the nano-ampere (nA) range and possibly the impact may be limited, avoiding increase in electrical current by using a higher Ri device will always be safe.
+The input resistance Ri value is crucial for the electrical current through plant and insect (equation [ 2 ]).
+The lower input resistance than the usual 1GΩ in DC systems has been promoted (Backus et al., 2019) to increase the R‑component sensitivity (ΔVi/V) in large insects with low Rbe, for example.
+With a lower insect resistance (Rbe) and a lower Ri the current through the plant/insct will increase.
+In contrast, insect- and plant-physiological experiments should dercrease the electrical current as much as possible (Neher, 1974).
+Organisms are affected more by electrical current than by a voltage as such (think of birds that have no problem landing on high-voltage wires:high voltage, no current.
+Large bugs with Rbe resistances of 106‑109Ω facilitate a current increase when decreasing Ri value (Fig. 13).
+The smaller Rbe and Ri, the steeper the curves.
+With Rbe of 1MΩ (106Ω) and Ri of 1MΩ too, the current will be 500 times larger than at Ri of 1GΩ.
+Though the real impact of such a theoretical current increase is difficult to predict, gustatory sense-nerve cells in the pharyngeal cavities will potentially be vulnerable when exposed to this current, which may occur when the cibarial valve is closed and the taste cells in the 16 sensilla pores will conduct the major part of the electrical current, possibly affecting taste perception.
+Intracellular plant cell punctures will cause a current through the cell's plasmalemma possibly affecting ion fluxes (through ion channels) and electrical signalling in plants.
+Though the nano-ampere (nA) range of the electrical current impact may be limited, reducing current increase by using a high Ri and V-level adjustment to improve recording of R-components is better than reducing Ri.
+A higher V-level (as recommanded here) will increase Fig. 10.
+Electrical current through insects and circuit voltage Vlevel = 50mV for six Ri and Rbe values the current as wel but much less than when using a comparable (large insect matching) Ri: with a V-level of 50mV, an insect resistance (Rbe) of 1 MΩ and an input resistance (Ri) of 1 MΩ too (as suggested by Backus), the current through the plant/insect (Ibe) will be 25 nA (Fig.10), while with an Ri of 1GΩ Ibe will be only 0.05 nA.
+When a maximum V-level of 500 mV (see Giga-8dd DC system manual) would be used these values will be 250 and 0.5 nA, respectively.

 .